nikitajz/dotfiles/README.md

 What's dotfiles:
 <https://dotfiles.github.io/>

+## History
+The initial setup was using Oh-My-Zsh, but it's too bloated and doesn't provide well optimized setup.
+Now it's using [Antidote](https://antidote.sh/) as plugin manager and [Zephyr](https://github.com/mattmc3/zephyr) for key plugins for proper defaults.
+It has limited support for non-core OMZ plugins if needed (with optional `getantidote/use-omz` for more).

+Since the setup is constantly evolving, the following tools are considered deprecated:
+- `pyenv`, `pip` & friends (replaced by `uv`)
+- black, flake, etc (replaced by `ruff`)
+- nvm (replaced by `n`)

 ## Initial setup and configuration

 Configuration is automated with shell scripts (see below `Manual configuration` for details)